Ravaelles/Atlantis/README.md

 It is being ported to BWMirror 2.5, which runs with BWAPI 4.1.2.
 Atlantis wraps everything heavily, so you don't need to write yourself countless lines of tedious code that every bot unfortunately needs to have to do the simplest stuff.

 # What it can do
-Modular approach with cleanest code possible (that's our priority) is offered by core classes which are prefixed with "Atlantis".
+Modular approach with cleanest code possible (that's the priority) is offered by core classes which are prefixed with "Atlantis".
 So what has been implemented so far is:
 - all three races are supported
-- build orders are customizable using files in bwapi/read/build_orders, files are pretty self-explanatory
+- build orders are customizable using files in bwapi/read/build_orders, multiple notations are accepted including Liquipedia notaton
-- takes care of the economy for you, allowing you to focus on the military instead (just define build orders)
+- takes care of the economy for you (gathering, construction)
 - workers are assigned to optimal mineral fields
-- customizable auto-scouting for the enemy location
+- scouts in order to find enemy base and detect the build order used
-- basic micro-managers that handle unit's behavior in the fight
+- micro-managers that handle unit's behavior (e.g. run from nearby Zealots)
-- auto-expansion once minerals exceed e.g. 350 minerals
+- auto-expansion when minerals exceed e.g. 450 minerals
-- evaluating chances to win the combat and retreating if needed
+- evaluation of unit chance to win the nearby skirmish and retreating when needed
-- advanced and clean code wrappers for selecting units, types and so on
+- advanced and clean code wrappers for selecting units, types etc

 # What actually is Atlantis?
 It's powerful set of tools that are based on [BWMirror](https://github.com/vjurenka/BWMirror) in version 2.5.
-The library (BWMirror) is heavily wrapped in numerous helper methods / modules as BWMIrror pretty much doesn't do anything by itself and most people are interested in combat, not searching for nearest free mineral field for harvesting or debugging Extractor construction.
+The library (BWMirror) is heavily wrapped in numerous helper methods/modules as BWMIrror pretty much doesn't do anything by itself and most people are interested in combat, not searching for nearest free mineral field for harvesting or debugging Extractor construction.
 Trust me, it can take tens of hours to solve these problems.
 Prior to Atlantis I've written three bots, so I know how it is ;__:

 # How to install
 Atlantis is actively developed, but it's quite capable already.
 The latest stable version is in the `master` branch.
 In `develop` you will find latest changes, but they might not work as expected.